-Mount Sunday, Lake Tekapo and Mount Cook.
+Mount Sunday, Lake Tekapo and Mount Cook

-Hello everyone and welcome back to my blog, todays post is all about Mount Sunday which was used as a film location for the film franchise, Lord of the Rings A bright blue lake with a mountain backdrop called Lake Tekapo and the epic Mount Cook.
+Hello everyone and welcome back to my blog.
+Todays post is all about Mount Sunday which was used as a film location for the film franchise, Lord of the Rings.
+A bright blue lake with a mountain backdrop called Lake Tekapo and the epic Mount Cook.

 We visited Mount Sunday as it was a place Sam really wanted to see as he is a massive Lord of the Rings fan.
 Mount Sunday was used for the place of Edoras in the films, Lord of the Rings.
 Obviously the village is fictional and the set no longer stands there but you can hike up and down the mount.
-The hike itself took about an hour and you get spectacular views of all of the mountains surrounding it, when we visited it was extremely windy which made it all the more fun!
+The hike itself took about an hour and you get spectacular views of all of the mountains surrounding it.
+When we visited it was extremely windy which made it all the more fun!

 The night before we stayed in the nearby Lodge called Mr Potts Lodge.
 There we actually met a mother and son who use to live in Cornwall, what a small world!
 We had a lovely meal and gained lots of advice on what to see and do while in New Zealand.
-The track itself to Mount Sunday is a dirt track but when we visited it was kept in really good condition and our camper van was completely fine!
+The track itself to Mount Sunday is a dirt track but, when we visited it was kept in really good condition and our camper van was completely fine!

+So that is my round up Mount Sunday, Lake Tekapo, Lake Pukaki and Mount Cook.
+I hope you enjoyed this blog post and if you go I hope you have better weather than we did!
 If you haven’t already please check out my other posts from our New Zealand road trip which are: Kaikoura, Wellington, Cape Palliser, Tongarriro, Craters of the Moon, Rotorua, Hobbiton, Piha, Coromandel, Waitomo Caves and Auckland.

 Lots of love, Melissa x